 Even budget models are quite capable for HDR today.
 Their build quality is quite a bit worse than more expensive models, and they can't get as bright, but they can still display a wider range of colors than SDR TVs.

-- Sony X940E.
-Excellent LED TV for HDR, but only available in the expensive 75" size.
+- Sony X930E.
+Excellent LED TV for HDR, but the OLED LG B7 isn't much more.
 See our review

 - Sony Z9D.
-One of the best HDR TVs available, but tough to justify the price over the X930E.
+One of the best HDR TVs available, but tough to justify the price over the X940E.
 See our review

 - Sony A1E.
 Exceptional HDR TV, but the LG C7 offers the same HDR performance for cheaper.
 See our review

 - Samsung Q9F.
-Very good HDR performance, but the X930E and C7 even better for less money.
+Very good HDR performance, but the X930E and LG B7 are even better for less money.
 See our review

 - Samsung Q7F.
 The Q7F performs very well with HDR movies, but the similarly priced Sony X930E offers better value.
 See our review

 - LG SJ8500.
-Good HDR TV, but unless you need a wide viewing angle, it is handily beat by the Sony X900E.
+Good HDR TV, but unless you need a wide viewing angle, the Sony X900E is better.
 See our review

 - Samsung MU6300.
 Decent entry level 4k TV, but the cheaper TCL P607 offers much better HDR capability.
 See our review